MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 ## Known issues for installing the AIP client

-The Azure Information Protection client is not supported on machines where [Exploit protection](/windows/security/threat-protection/microsoft-defender-atp/enable-exploit-protection) is enabled.
+The Azure Information Protection client is not supported on machines that have .NET 2 or 3, where [Exploit protection](/windows/security/threat-protection/microsoft-defender-atp/enable-exploit-protection) is enabled.

 Make sure to disable Exploit protection before installing AIP.